On finite-energy solutions of Kazan-Warner equations on the lattice graph: Introduction

-where the Dirac mass $\delta_0$ is typically interpreted as a source or singularity in physical models, and $\beta$ is a parameter that determines the strength of this singularity.
-This equation has been extensively studied in various settings, particularly in the two-dimensional Euclidean space $\mathbb{R}^2$ and on two-dimensional flat tori $\mathbb{T}^2$.
+where the Dirac mass $\delta_0$ is interpreted as a source term or singularity in physical models.
+The parameter $\beta$ specifies the strength of this singularity and is closely connected to the mean field equation, which arises in both geometry and statistical physics, e.g. the mean field limit of the Euler flow in fluid dynamics \cite{CLMP92}.
 Important results have been established concerning the existence of solutions and their qualitative properties, with significant implications for both theoretical physics and the analysis of nonlinear partial differential equations.
 For example, in \cite{CL03,CLW04}, it was shown that Eq.(\ref{eq 1.0-g}) always admits solutions whenever $\beta = 8m\pi$ for any integer $m$.
 Moreover, \cite{LW10} proves that for $\beta = 8m\pi$, Eq.(\ref{eq 1.0-g}) admits solutions if and only if the Green function on the two-dimensional flat torus possesses critical points other than the three half-period points.
 For related studies on the two-dimensional flat tori, we refer the reader to \cite{M79,LY13}.
 These results are essential for understanding the structure of solutions to mean field equations and their interplay with the geometric properties of the underlying space.
-Furthermore, important applications of the Kazdan-Warner equation appear in Liouville theory (2D quantum gravity) and in the study of mean field equations in statistical mechanics.
+This motivates our studies in the discrete setting in $\Z^2.$

 For the Liouville equation on $\Z^2$, Ge, Hua, and Jiang \cite{ge2018note} proved that there exists a universal constant $c>0$ such that every solution $u$ satisfies where the integral is with respect to the counting measure, same as the summation.
 However, we don't know the existence of finite-energy solutions of the Liouville equation on $\Z^2.$ Note that on $\R^2$ the existence of finite-energy solutions follows directly from their explicit representation, which are radially symmetric with respect to some point, while no such explicit construction is expected in the discrete setting.
 Moreover, the existence results obtained in \cite{ge2018kazdan,keller2018kazdan} rely on strong assumptions concerning either the infinite graph or the known function, which are not applicable to the Liouville equation on the lattice.
 Hence, establishing the existence of finite-energy solutions to the Liouville equation on $\Z^2$ constitutes one of fundamental open problems in this area.